AdobeDocs/commerce-frontend-core/src/pages/guide/css/quickstart/index.md

 ## High-level steps to create a theme and change styles

 1. [Set] your Magento application to the developer [mode].
-1. In the file system, [add a new theme] inheriting from Magento Blank or Luma.
+1. In the file system, [add a new theme] inheriting from Blank or Luma.
 1. [Apply your theme]
 1. Decide which CSS compilation mode you will use.
 Compilation modes are described in the following topics:
    -  Detailed description: [Styles debugging]